gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-applogic.md

 ## Summary

-In this chapter we have learnt:
+In this chapter we have learned how to:

-1. How to add more element based `UiBinder` widgets to our Application.
+1. Add more element-based `UiBinder` widgets to our Application.
 2. Add events handlers to Elements.
-3. Usage of advanced Polymer components like dialog and buttons.
+3. Use good looking Polymer-based components like Paper dialogs and buttons.
-4. How to deal with a very basic Data Model in GWT.
+4. Handle very basic Data Model in GWT.